ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/running.rst

 The ``--offline=False`` option tells ESMValTool to search for and download the necessary datasets.
-If you have data available locally, you can run the tool without the ``--offline=False`` argument (the default).
+If you have all required data available locally, you can run the tool without the ``--offline=False`` argument (the default).
 Note that in that case the required data should be located in the directories specified in your user configuration file.
 Recall that the chapter :ref:`Configuring ESMValTool <config-user>` provides an explanation of how to create your own config-user.yml file.

+See :ref:`running esmvaltool <esmvalcore:running>` in the ESMValCore documentation for a more complete introduction to the ``esmvaltool`` command.

 .. _recipes_command:

 Available diagnostics and metrics
 =================================

-Although ESMValTool can be used just to simplify the management of data and the creation of your own analysis code, one of its main strengths is the continuously growing set of diagnostics and metrics that it directly provides to the user.
+Although ESMValTool can be used to download data, analyze it using ESMValCore's preprocessing modules, and the creation of your own analysis code, its main purpose is the continuously growing set of diagnostics and metrics that it directly provides to the user.
 These metrics and diagnostics are provided as a set of preconfigured recipes that users can run or customize for their own analysis.